App

 Methods

-Add and save plugin and it's class definition (if provided)
+Add and save plugin and it's base class definition (if provided).

 Parameters: